Open Data is designed to enable the creation of new applications and to produce quality information to governing bodies and citizens.

-For example, the House of Consumption and the Environment, through its program Ambassad’Air, has set up workshops for the display of the air quality index based on the flow set up by Air Breizh.
+For example the City of Rennes, through the House of Consumption and Environment and its program Ambassad’Air, has set up workshops for the display of the air quality index based on the flow set up by Air Breizh.

 In the case of the AQMO project, the produced data and which will be accessible are:

 These data will be integrated into the Metropolitan Public Data Service.